WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 On your print server (not the client), this option will store the spooler files (SPL) here:
 C:\windows\system32\spool\printers

-Generally, there are two types of formats encapsulated in a SPL file, RAW and EMF. Â Citrix provides a EMF reader in 'cpviewer.exe'. Â This utility is located in Program Files (x86) and is used like this:
+Generally, there are two types of formats encapsulated in a SPL file, RAW and EMF.
+Citrix provides a EMF reader in 'cpviewer.exe'.
+This utility is located in Program Files (x86) and is used like this:
 "C:\Program Files (x86)\Citrix\ICA Client\cpviewer.exe" C:\00167.SPL

 This will bring up a preview.